BeauMercier/drasticClientPortal/PLANNING.md

 - **Sidebar:** Separate sidebars are implemented for Admin (`AdminSidebar`) and Client (`ClientSidebar`).
 Designers use a shared `RoleSidebar`.
 - **Layout:** Standard layouts include a header and a sidebar, adjusting content margins based on sidebar state (`UIContext`).
+  - **Header Stacking:** The main application header (`src/shared/ui/layout/Header.tsx`) is set to `z-50`.
+Components within the header that need to overlay other header content (e.g., `NotificationsMenu.tsx` dropdown, `z-60`) should use a higher z-index.
+This ensures header elements can correctly stack above page content and viewport-fixed overlays (like "Coming Soon" messages, typically `z-40` or lower).
 - **Tabs (`src/components/ui/tabs.tsx`):** This is a **custom implementation**, not the standard Radix-based `shadcn/ui` version.
 It has been refactored to support the `defaultValue` prop for setting the initial active tab in an uncontrolled manner by managing its own internal state.
 This was crucial for fixing an issue where tab content wouldn't render.

 ## Style Guide